d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 If we want [**to assign multiple elements the same value, we apply the indexing on the left-hand side of the assignment operation.**]
-For instance, `[0:2, :]` accesses the first and second rows, where `:` takes all the elements along axis 1 (column).
+For instance, `[0:2, :]` accesses
+the first and second rows,
+where `:` takes all the elements along axis 1 (column).
-While we discussed indexing for matrices, this obviously also works for vectors and for tensors of more than 2 dimensions.
+While we discussed indexing for matrices, this also works for vectors and for tensors of more than 2 dimensions.

 ```{.python .input}